petergregg/Content/Blog/Articles/Scan a Git Repo in an Azure Pipeline with SonarCloud.md

 The following prerequisites will be required to complete this tutorial:
 - Azure DevOps account.
 If you don't have an Azure DevOps account,  [create one for free](https://azure.microsoft.com/en-us/products/devops/) before you begin.
 - Azure DevOps project, with a dotnet core project in a Git repository.
-If you don't have a repo [Fork the articles Git repo](https://twogsdev.visualstudio.com/_git/CoreDeployTest).
+If you don't have a repo [fork the articles Git repo](https://twogsdev.visualstudio.com/_git/CoreDeployTest).
 - SonarCloud account.
 If you don't have a SonarCloud account,  [create one for free with your Azure DevOps account](https://www.sonarsource.com/products/sonarcloud/signup/) before you begin.

 ## Create a SonarCloud Organization and Link it to Azure DevOps